-Information Rights Management (IRM) is a service meant for restricted access to your Office Docs, workbooks and presentations.
+Information Rights Management (IRM) is a service meant for restricted access to your Office documents, workbooks and presentations.
 What does it mean?
-It simply means that you can specify access permissions on your docs, presentations etc to allow certain individuals to use it.
+It simply means that you can specify access permissions on your docs, presentations, etc to allow certain individuals to use it.
 It helps prevent sensitive information from being printed, forwarded, or copied by unauthorized people.

-Microsoft provides a free IRM service which you can access using your Microsoft Account or Windows Live ID.
+Microsoft provides a free IRM service that you can access using your Microsoft Account.
 Sensitive data will never be stored or sent to Microsoft.
 Your credentials and other relevant information is sent to the service but not stored.

-Using IRM, you can protect Word files, Excel Files and PowerPoint files.
+Using IRM, you can protect Word, Excel, and PowerPoint, etc. files.
 As an example, let me show you how you can use IRM in PowerPoint.
 Click on the images to see the larger versions.